Education and Accreditation Committee

 About the Committee

-The committee comprises 12 members, with a balance of six industry professionals and six academicians.
-The chair position is rotated between academia and industry each year.
+The committee comprises up to 14 members, with a balance of industry professionals and academicians in the committee composition.
+The chair position is rotated every two years.

 Qualifications and Experience